-The most important thing is to work out how to tackle it.
-Take some time to yourself, or talk to someone, whichever suits your needs better.
-Don’t pretend that you aren’t miserable as it won’t change anything.
-Then, categorise where you stand so you can work out how to fix it.
+If you’re struggling while travelling, the most important thing is to work out how to tackle it.
+Take some time to yourself or talk to someone, whichever suits your needs better.
+Don’t pretend that you aren’t miserable, as it won’t change anything.
+Then, figure out where you stand so you can work out how to fix it.

 Do you need professional help?